-From 1 - 10 / 35
+From 1 - 10 / 33

-• EPA to update metadata record.
-TBC re-name copy of GQRUZ_POINT.
-Groundwater Quality Restricted Use Zones (GQRUZ) are areas where there has been historic groundwater pollution as a result of previous industrial or other activities.
-These zones have been subject to clean up in line with the relevant environmental standards.
-However, restrictions remain on what the water can be used for if it is extracted via a groundwater bore.
-A GQRUZ remains when attempts have been made to clean up the groundwater at the affected site, but full clean-up was not possible - as it is often difficult to remove 100 per cent of groundwater pollution.
+• Check Your Groundwater Areas (CYGA) are areas where there has been historic groundwater pollution as a result of previous industrial or other activities.
+They were previously called Groundwater Quality Restricted Use Zones (GQRUZ).
+CYGAs are either currently being investigated or have been subject to clean up in line with the relevant environmental standards.
+However, the water needs to be checked before using it as it may be unsuitable.
+A CYGA remains during investigating extent of groundwater impacts and when attempts have been made to clean up the groundwater at the affected site, but full clean-up was not possible - as it is often difficult to remove 100 per cent of groundwater pollution.
 It also may be impractical to clean up groundwater to the level needed to restore it to its original condition.
-EPA then identifies restrictions that should remain on how the water can be used without further treatment.
-GQRUZ do not represent a comprehensive list of all sites where groundwater quality may not be suitable for use.
-Rather, they represent locations where EPA has formally recognised that groundwater is polluted, following site investigations under EPA's environmental audit program.
+EPA then identifies that groundwater in the area should be checked to determine if it is suitable for use.
+CYGA do not represent a comprehensive list of all sites where groundwater quality may not be suitable for use.
+Rather, they represent locations where EPA has formally recognised that groundwater is polluted, following site investigations.
 Other sources of information on groundwater quality include EPA's Priority Sites Register, which lists sites which are currently undergoing clean-up under EPA's compliance and enforcement activities.
-Every effort has been made to ensure the accuracy of the GQRUZ data published.
+Every effort has been made to ensure the accuracy of the CYGA data published.
 EPA will not be held liable or responsible for any errors, or for any loss incurred from reliance on this data.
-Further information about a GQRUZ can be found in the audit report for the selected site.
-This dataset mirrors the GQRUZ data available on EPA's website interaction portal, but may not be up to date due to data transfer processes.
+This dataset mirrors the CYGA data available on EPA's website interaction portal, but may not be up to date due to data transfer processes.
 For the most up to date data, go to EPA's website interaction portal.

 • This layer contains a snapshot of flora taxa records from the Victorian Biodiversity Atlas (VBA) (including most threatened taxa).
 The main attributes in this layer are survey id, survey location, date, time, locational accuracy, taxa recorded, counts, observation type, survey type, collector, and reliability of the record.
 The VERS_DATE column identifies the currency of the data.
 Although this is a point layer, the actual accuracy of the site can range from +/- 1m to +/- 500m.
 The FFG field has been updated to reflect the 2021 FFG Act amendments, and the Victorian Advisory List (VICADV) is now obsolete.
 This layer excludes restricted taxa records.
 These records are contained in the related (but restricted) dataset VBA_FLORA_RESTRICTED.
 Public users wishing to view the general location of these records should refer to the related dataset VBA_RESTRICTED_1M.